netarchivesuite/solrwayback/README.md

 # SolrWayback

+Important: For warc-indexer version 2.0 use the solrwayback warc_indexer2.x branch.
+This 3.0 branch will only work with warc-indexer version 3.0+

 SolrWayback is web-application for browsing historical harvested ARC/WARC files similar to the Internet Archive Wayback Machine.
 The SolrWayback depends on a Solr server where Arc/Warc files have been indexed using the British Library WARC-Indexer.
 The Netsearch application is just a simple book keeping application on top of the WARC-Indexer that also